alastairparagas/bigdata_playground/README.md

 You can graphically access the contents of the MongoDB database on `<localhost|dockerport>:8081`

-To access Hive and execute SQL commands, run:
+* To access Hive and execute SQL commands, run:

-  1. `docker exec -i -t hive bash`, which allows us to access the Docker Hive container
+  1. `docker exec -i -t hive bash`, which allows us to access the Hive Docker container

-  2. `hive -f /hive_init/hive_init.sql`, which runs the initialization SQL script (which creates the databases, tables and loads the CSV data of our databases).
-For fun, check out the `hive/hive_init.sql` in this repository for more information
+  2. `hive -f /hive_init/init.sql`, which runs the initialization SQL script (which creates the databases, tables and loads the CSV data of our databases).
+For fun, check out the `hive/hive_init.sql` file in this repository for more information

   3. `hive`, which then opens up the Hive CLI from within the Hive Docker container

   4. Run whatever SQL you want to execute and see the outputs!

+* To access MongoDB and execute MongoDB queries:

+  1. `docker exec -i -t mongo bash`, which allows us to access the MongoDB Docker container

+  2. `chmod +x /mongo_init/init.sh`, which runs the initialization shell script.
+For fun, check out the `mongo/init.sh` file in this repository for more information

+  3. Go to your browser, navigate to `<localhost|dockerport>:8081`

+  4. See your data and execute queries as you please